-Implementation of the 2023 Action Plan requires coordination and compliance with the local and regional needs established by the City of Oxnard, County of Ventura, Southern California Association of Governments and the State of California.
+Implementation of the 2024 Action Plan requires coordination and compliance with the local and regional needs established by the City of Oxnard, County of Ventura, Southern California Association of Governments and the State of California.

 California state law requires Metropolitan Planning Organizations (MPOs) to determine the existing and projected housing need for their regions.
 The County of Ventura and City of Oxnard are part of the Southern California Association of Governments (SCAG) MPO, which also includes Los Angeles, Orange, Riverside, San Bernardino, and Imperial counties.
-For each Housing Element planning cycle, SCAG determines the share of existing and projected housing need by affordability level using the Regional Housing Need Assessment (RHNA) process for its 192 member jurisdictions.
+For each Housing Element planning cycle, SCAG determines the share of existing and projected housing need by affordability level using the Regional Housing Need Assessment (RHNA) process for its 192-member jurisdictions.

 City of Oxnard's General Plan contains a Housing Element that makes "adequate provision for the existing and projected housing needs of all economic segments of the community."
-The Housing Element must be revised and updated every eight years after 2010 due to SB 375.
-A community is not obligated to actually provide housing to all in need but the Regional Housing Needs Allocation (RHNA) is a "distribution of housing development capacity" that each city and county must zone for in a planning period for all economic levels, though the housing requirements of lower income households and special needs groups are given particular attention.
+The Housing Element must be revised and updated every eight years after 2010 due to SB 375 which made changes to better align the schedule for regional housing needs assessments and local government housing element updates with schedules for adopting regional transportation plans (RTPs).
+A community is not obligated to actually construct housing to all in need but the Housing Element establishes programs to accommodate, facilitate, and provide policies for the construction of housing in all income categories.
+The Housing Element also identifies locations where affordable housing, including special needs housing, will be accommodated, and provides the necessary zoning and general plan land use designations to facilitate the construction of affordable housing on key parcels which have been contemplated for affordable housing in prior housing Element cycles.
 RHNA is integral to the development of a Sustainable Community Strategy (SCS).
-The Housing Element is a planning document, requiring the City to plan for meeting the jurisdictions eight-year RHNA allocation.
-The Housing Element establishes local densities to achieve RHNA housing allocations, as well as Housing Element programs to achieve RHNA goals while meeting the City's approach at achieving SCAG's SCS's.
+The Housing Element is a planning document, which establishes the City's plan for meeting the jurisdictions eight-year RHNA allocation.
+The Housing Element establishes local densities to achieve RHNA housing allocations, as well as Housing Element programs to achieve RHNA goals while meeting the City's approach at achieving SCAG's SCS's, and RTP goals.

-The time frame during which housing accomplishments towards the RHNA can be counted (RHNA cycle) is June 30, 2021 through October 31, 2029.
+The time frame during which housing accomplishments towards the RHNA can be counted (RHNA cycle) is June 30, 2021 through October 15, 2029.
 The City seeks to conserve and rehabilitate existing housing as well as provide opportunities for new development.
-The 2021-2029 SCAG RHNA determined that 2,911 units are required to be affordable to lower income households and 1,538 are affordable to moderate income households.
+The 2021-2029 RHNA determined that 2,911 units are required to be affordable to lower income households and 1,538 are affordable to moderate income households over the eight-year cycle.

 The City Housing Department's mission is to promote the general welfare of the City by remedying unsafe and substandard housing, and by relieving the shortage of affordable housing for City residents.
 This mission is consistent with the City's General Plan and laws governing our housing funds and resources.
-The purpose of the Housing Department is to provide decent, safe, attractive, sanitary, and well maintained housing for eligible low and very low income families in a manner that promotes commitment, exemplary customer service, economy, efficiency, and the social well-being of the residents.
+The purpose of the Housing Department is to provide decent, safe, attractive, sanitary, and well-maintained housing for eligible low and very low-income families in a manner that promotes commitment, exemplary customer service, economy, efficiency, and the social well-being of the residents.